 Banks and other businesses know better than to send you emails requesting personal information.
 If you get requests like that, you’re being phished — thieves are attempting steal your identity.
 If in doubt, call the bank or other institution directly and ask if they contacted you via email.

-- Don’t send sensitive data in email
+6. Don’t send sensitive data

-- Avoid clicking on links in the body of an email message
+7. Avoid clicking on links in the body of an email message

-- Guard your email address
+8. Guard your email address

 It’s a good idea to have two email addresses — one that you use for people you know and one that you use when you shop or deal with companies.
 If only your friends have your email address, at least you’ll know emails you receive at that address are more likely to be OK.

-Got a money-related question you’d like answered?
+Got a question you’d like answered?

-Drop me a line!
-Just try to make sure your question will be of interest to other readers – in other words, don’t ask for personal or super-specific advice.
+The questions I’m likeliest to answer are those that will interest other readers.
+In other words, don’t ask for super-specific advice that applies only to you.
 And if I don’t get to your question, promise not to hate me.
 I do my best, but I get a lot more questions than I have time to answer.